 Society, in general, is now rapid in deciding and making choices.
 Our selections change with situations, time and age.
 The main thought provoking object is the mainstream which is the causing the change in our decisions and values.
 Things that one weren’t even considered to be real once, are now the reasons we like or hate someone.
 A person who has a number of followers on social media is considered to be popular, a hangout with friend in not considered to be a hangout unless it is tagged on Facebook, food is not yummy if it doesn’t look good in a picture with a #nom and you don’t feel like you look really smart until your photo gets the desired number of hits on Instagram.
 We don’t live for ourselves anymore but for our social network reputation.
 No matter you enjoyed the happening at the moment or not, but it should look like you really did on your Facebook timeline.

 Our reasons to be with someone or to like someone are becoming shallow.
 That’s how it impacts our first impressions.
 If we see someone partying with friends often, joking around we automatically think he or she is not a serious person, a person who doesn’t socialize much is considered to have a lack of confidence.
 In many cases, we come across a person who doesn’t speak quite often is labeled as arrogant or stubborn, but as soon as we get to know him, turns out he is a cheerful and friendly person.

 Expand your Vision

 Don’t let culture’s strange standards choose what you think of a person.
 We never know what the real situation is behind someone’s behavior.
 Maybe your judgment is not the ultimate truth, it is just how you perceived things.
-Maybe there is stuff better than ladies designer fabric or men’s formal shirts that can give you the idea of what a person’s nature is!
+Maybe there is stuff better than womens clothes or men’s formal shirts that can give you the idea of what a person’s nature is!